Léa Pool: Career

 From 1994 to 1995, she directed two hour-long documentaries for TV as a part of a series of six bilingual episodes titled Femmes : Une histoire inédite, focusing on the emancipation of women.
 In 1996, she directed a short film entitled Lettre à ma fille for the Musée de la civilisation (Québec).
 In 1997 and 1998, she co-wrote and directed a documentary on the life and work of Canadian author Gabrielle Roy.

 From 1998 to 1999, she and Nancy Huston co-wrote the film Set Me Free (Emporte-moi), which she also directed.
 It was her sixth fiction feature film, and it was selected for the opening of the Rendez-vous du Cinéma Québécois festival.
 It also won the Prize of the Ecumenical Jury at the Berlin International Film Festival.

 Since 1989, she has received several tributes from around the world.
 The quality of her work has been recognized in Switzerland, France, Japan (Tokyo), Belgium, Sweden, Canada (Toronto), and the United States (Denver, etc.)

 In 1993, she received the Prix d’Excellence Emergence from the Université du Québec à Montréal.

 Pool directed her first feature film in English, Lost and Delirious, starring Piper Perabo, Jessica Paré, Mischa Barton, and Graham Greene, in 2000.
 It was a Quebec-Ontario co-production written by Judith Thompson and based on the novel The Wives of Bath by Susan Swan.
 In 2002, she directed the feature film The Blue Butterfly starring William Hurt and Pascale Bussières.
-It was a Quebec-England co-production written by Peter McCormack and based on the life of Georges Brossard.
+It was a Quebec-England co-production written by Pete McCormack and based on the life of Georges Brossard.
 Following this, from 2004 to 2005, she hosted workshops for the Union des artistes on interpretation in front of the camera, and from 2004-2006, she taught film direction at Université du Québec à Montréal.

 In 2006, she received three prizes for the entirety of her work.
 She was awarded the Prix Reconnaissance from the Université du Québec à Montréal, the Prix des Femmes de Mérite from the YWCA Foundation, and the Prix Albert-Tessier, the highest distinction awarded every year by the government of Quebec in recognition of exceptional talent and remarkable contributions to the cinematic field.

 In 2007, she wrote and directed one of the documentaries in the series Hidden Lives, produced by the CBC (Canadian Broadcasting Company), aimed at discovering the hidden lives of people in her neighborhood.
-She also directed the fiction feature film Mommy Is at the Hairdresser’s (Maman est chez le coiffeur), written by Isabelle Hébert.
+She also directed the fiction feature film Mommy Is at the Hairdresser's (Maman est chez le coiffeur), written by Isabelle Hébert.
 In 2008 and 2009, she directed The Last Escape (La Dernière Fugue), an adaptation of the novel Une belle mort (2005) by Gil Courtemanche.